 Define Δt_c as the largest possible time which allows stable numerical computation.
-In other words, if the time step is greater than Δt_c then the numerical solution will blow up.
-In Table 1, we list the values of Δt_c for the schemes (2.4), (3.1) and (3.15) with different choices of A. All these semi-discrete schemes are approximated by the Fourier spectral methods in space.
+In other words, if the time step is greater than Δt_c , then the numerical solution will blow up.
+In Table 1, we list the values of Δt_c for the schemes (2.4), (3.1), and (3.15) with different choices of A. All these semidiscrete schemes are approximated by the Fourier spectral methods in space.
 The Fourier mode number used in the calculations is K = 128.
 Several observations are made from Table 1:

-- If A = 0, i.e., if a conventional implicit-explicit approach is used, then the numerical methods suffer from extremely small time steps, in particular when higher-order schemes are used or $\delta \ll 1$; - The improvement on stability with the use of the constant A is significant.
-When A is sufficiently large (in this case $A \ge 2$), quite large time step (in this case $\Delta t \ge 1$) can be used for first- and second-order time discretizations; - The choice of A depends on the order of time discretization.
-For the third-order methods, quite small time step has to be used, which is unpractical for large time simulations.
+- If A=0, i.e., if a conventional implicit-explicit approach is used, then the numerical methods suffer from extremely small time steps, in particular when higher-order schemes are used or $\delta \ll 1$. - The improvement on stability with the use of the constant A is significant.
+When A is sufficiently large (in this case $A \geq 2$), quite large time steps (in this case $\Delta t \geq 1$) can be used for first- and second-order time discretizations.